-While this recap aims to impress, I highly recommend you read Shelly’s Blog, a 9-year-old conquering the track and the world at ShellyNash.com, because her viewpoint is much better told through her young, creative, and imaginative eyes.
+While this recap aims to impress, I highly recommend you read Shelly’s Blog, a 9-year-old conquering the track and the world at ShellyNash.com, because her race story is much better told through her young, creative, and imaginative eyes.

 It was a breezy, clear night when I stepped off of the plane and out into the terminal at San Diego International Airport, awaiting for the arrival of my sister and mom to pick me up from the terminal’s curb.
 One new voicemail message showed a red notification over my phone’s voicemail icon.
 I opened it up and pressed the phone to my ear.
 The sound of 9-year-old Shelly’s voice came over the speaker, excited and eager to tell me she was accepted to the Girls on the Run program and she wanted me to be her running buddy!
 I think my eyes welled up.
 It was the best greeting after having 6 hours of plane ride on me and feeling my body weary with wear and tear.
 I called back and eagerly left a message accepting the esteemed role of running buddy.
 The 5k she was referring to was the race that all of the girls in the program work toward for the school year, building on their runs each week, until they can run a full 3.1 miles.
 It’s more than that though.
 It’s a way for them to build confidence throughout the school year at ages when confidence in young girls can wane or become challenged with their changing bodies and new methods of bullying.
 It builds a community of girls just like them, promoting fitness, (and snacks!
 Don’t forget the snacks!
 Shelly will remind you.), friendship, and building others up.